agarret7/modppl/README.md

 ## Modeling & Inference

 Probabilistic programming differs from deep learning in that it emphasizes developing inference algorithms rather than training weights.
-Different languages make different trade-offs in the inference algorithms they support, and designing structures that accommodate the widest possible set of Markovian processes is ongoing research.
+Different languages make different trade-offs in the inference algorithms they support, and designing structures that accommodate the widest possible set of probabilistic models is ongoing research.

 Several inference procedures are supported: